Barilla (company): Controversies

 In 2013, after the chairman Guido Barilla made comments regarding his opposition to adoption by gay families and unwillingness to showcase gay families in his advertisements, some called for a boycott against Barilla products.
 Guido later apologized, and the company began advocating for LGBTQ causes.
 The company has partnered with the Reuters Foundation on the OpenlyNews initiative, a global LGBTQ news platform.

 In 2016, Barilla committed to use 100% cage-free eggs by 2020, responding to pressure from animal welfare groups.
 In 2019, Barilla announced that they reached this goal one year ahead of schedule.

 In 2022, two Americans filed a class action suit in a California court against Barilla.
 They accused the company of emphasizing its Italian identity while the majority of its products are manufactured in the United States.
 Barilla attempted to have the case dismissed, but a judge ruled that the plaintiffs had suffered "economic injury" due to the deceptive advertising.

-Russian invasion of Ukraine

-In April 2022, Barilla announced the suspension of all new investments and advertising activities in Russia, limiting production to essential food items such as pasta and bread, and committed not to profit from its presence in the country.
+In April 2022, following the Russian invasion of Ukraine, Barilla announced the suspension of all new investments and advertising activities in Russia, limiting production to essential food items such as pasta and bread, and committed not to profit from its presence in the country.
 Despite these measures, Barilla's Russian subsidiary reported a significant increase in financial performance for 2022, with gross profit rising to 3.6 billion rubles from 2.8 billion rubles in 2021, and profit from sales increasing to 1.3 billion rubles from 204.6 million rubles.
 As of December 2024, Barilla continues its operations in Russia.